-Pathfinder countries are where projects will be developed to provide technical support to improve the production and use of gender statistics to support the monitoring of the SDGs and other national commitments.
+Projects are initiated in pathfinder countries, to provide technical support on improving the production and use of gender statistics for better SDG monitoring, as well as other national commitments.
 The criteria to become a pathfinder country include: a commitment to women’s and girls’ rights and to high statistical standards; country-level demand including demonstrable commitment to improve gender statistics; and motivation to be part of a global and inclusive learning process on gender statistics.

-Work at the global level includes: advocacy to improve gender statistics; working with partner agencies to make methodological improvements on SDG indicators for which UN Women is the custodian agency; and global monitoring of gender-related SDG targets, to ensure that gender statistics are used to inform policymaking and strengthen accountability for SDG implementation.
+Work at the global level includes: advocacy to improve gender statistics; working with partner agencies to make methodological improvements on SDG indicators for which UN Women is the custodian agency; and global monitoring of gender-related SDG targets.